Daytona Beach

 Holidays to Boston are different to your standard US city break.
 You can expect European-style architecture, historic walking trails, and a coastline that's crammed with beaches.

 Boston feels like someone’s scooped up a European city and dropped it right on American soil.
 It’s more charming the likes of New York and Los Angeles, thanks to its Continental flair and pretty seafront parks.
 Plus, it’s filled with twisting and turning streets, unlike its grid-like compatriots.
-Add a hatful of museums and a couple of peaceful beaches to the picture, and you’ve got a good idea of what to expect during a trip to Boston.
+Add a hatful of museums and a couple of peaceful beaches to the picture, and you’ve got a good idea of what to expect during a city break to Boston.

 If you fancy a day beside the water, Boston delivers in spades.
 You can stroll along the shady banks of the Charles River, relax on sandy Carson Beach, or leave the harbour behind on a ferry trip to Georges Island – home to a huge fort with a war-torn history.
 In the Boston Public Garden, swan boats drift over the lake in summer, and ice skaters pirouette across the surface when it freezes in winter.
 Cross the bridge into Cambridge, and you can visit a couple of America’s top universities – Harvard and MIT.